danehobrecht/shadowtu.be/README.md

 ### Host ShadowTube instance
 #### GNU/Linux, MacOS

-1. Download the zip and create a virtual environment in the extracted directory:
+1. Download the zip and create a virtual environment named "venv" in the extracted directory:

 	`python3 -m venv /path/to/shadowtube/venv`